Bachelor of Science / Bachelor of Laws

 Subjects you can Study

-Applied econometrics; Astronomy and astrophysics; Biology; Biomolecular sciences; Brain, behaviour and evolution; Business information systems; Chemistry; Climate science; Decision science; Development studies and culture change; Electronics; Environmental earth science; Environmental geology; Environmental management; Geography; Geology; Geophysics; Human biology; Human geography; Law; Mathematics; Palaeobiology; Photonics; Physics; Physiology and neuroscience; Psychological science; Software technology; Spatial information science; Statistics
+Astronomy and astrophysics; Biology; Business information systems; Chemical and biomolecular sciences; Climate science; Cognitive and brain sciences; Computing; Cyber security; Data science; Decision science; Development studies and culture change; Electronics; Environmental earth science; Environmental geology; Environmental management; Geography; Geology; Geophysics; Human biology; Human geography; Information systems and business analysis; Law; Mathematics; Palaeobiology; Photonics; Physics; Psychological science; Software technology; Spatial information science; Statistics; Web design and development

 ^ Shows the minimum tertiary entrance ranking needed by Australian school leavers to get into each CSP-based course.
 Cut-offs are not determined in advance.
 Course data and cut-off scores published on Good Universities Guide are indicative of the 2016 academic year.